faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Once we have a foundational testimony of the Book of Mormon, then any question or challenge we confront in life, however difficult it may seem, can be approached with faith, not doubt.
 Why?
 Because the keystone of our religion—the Book of Mormon and its witness of Jesus Christ—has also become the keystone of our testimony, which keystone holds our testimony securely in place.

+Although other kinds of supernatural scenarios *could* account for the transmission of the Book of Mormon from an ancient source, it seems fairly reasonable to conclude that if the ancient model is correct, then the Book of Mormon is from God and some form of Mormonism is divinely inspired.

-Other faiths (e.g., [FLDS](https://en.wikipedia.org/wiki/Fundamentalist_Church_of_Jesus_Christ_of_Latter-Day_Saints), [AUB](https://en.wikipedia.org/wiki/Apostolic_United_Brethren)) also hold the Book of Mormon to be the word of God, so perhaps the belief in the Book of Mormon alone is not sufficient to resolve questions of authority?
+Still, because other faiths (e.g., [FLDS](https://en.wikipedia.org/wiki/Fundamentalist_Church_of_Jesus_Christ_of_Latter-Day_Saints), [AUB](https://en.wikipedia.org/wiki/Apostolic_United_Brethren)) also hold the Book of Mormon to be the word of God, belief in the Book of Mormon alone does [not seem sufficient to resolve questions of authority](https://www.academia.edu/2971395/Mormonism_and_the_Problem_of_Heterodoxy), for instance.

 > Thus the Book of Mormon has become the focal point of attack by many of our critics: disprove the Book of Mormon and you disprove the Church and undermine testimonies.

-If a person believes that the data best support the modern origin model for the Book of Mormon, then it seems reasonable to consider Orson Pratt's imperatives:
+Although Callister paints work by scholars to support the modern origin theory and demonstrate flaws or contradictions in the ancient model an "attack", if a person genuinely believes that the data best support the modern origin model, then it does seem reasonable to follow after Orson Pratt:

-> If, after a rigid examination, it [the Book of Mormon] be found an imposition, should be extensively published to the world as such; **the evidences and arguments upon which the imposture was detected, should be clearly and logically stated**, that those who have been sincerely yet unfortunately deceived, may perceive the nature of the deception, and be reclaimed, - and that those who continue to publish the delusion, may be exposed and silenced, not by physical force, neither by persecutions, bare assertions, nor ridicule, **but by strong and powerful arguments — by evidences adduced from scripture and reason**.
+> If, after a rigid examination, it [the Book of Mormon] be found an imposition, it should be extensively published to the world as such; **the evidences and arguments upon which the imposture was detected, should be clearly and logically stated**, that those who have been sincerely yet unfortunately deceived, may perceive the nature of the deception, and be reclaimed, - and that those who continue to publish the delusion, may be exposed and silenced, not by physical force, neither by persecutions, bare assertions, nor ridicule, **but by strong and powerful arguments — by evidences adduced from scripture and reason**.

-Perhaps a discussion of data and models---even if you disagree with the orthodox narrative---is an act of good-will?
+Hence, many of those who research, discuss, and weigh these models---even if they do not subscribe to the ancient origin model---view such research, discussions, and publication an act of good-will.

 > But this [disproving the historical Book of Mormon] is no easy task---in fact, it is impossible, because the Book of Mormon is true.

-Callister is about to present evidence to bolster testimonies of the BoM, but this kind of statement suggests he began his investigation with a firm conclusion already in mind---"impossible" suggests that no data or evidence could persuade him otherwise.
-What if the modern origin model is well-supported and can explain all or most of the data?
+Callister is about to present evidence to bolster confidence in the BoM, but this kind of statement suggests that he began his investigation with a firm conclusion already in mind---"impossible" seems to suggest that no data or evidence could persuade him otherwise.
+However, what if the modern origin model is well-supported and can explain all or most of the data?
+Would such an attitude close a person off to fairly evaluating another model?

 > Eleven witnesses, in addition to Joseph Smith, saw the gold plates